 Finish off with a thorough vacuum, running along the skirting boards (again if it’s been awhile, it’s pretty satisfying seeing the difference!) and getting into those corners.

-I understand life gets in the way and sometimes even these things might not be possible to do, whether it be time, feeling run down or maybe a good holiday needed away from the menial, remember we're here whenever you need us - if you're in Melbourne, give us a bell or drop us a line and we'll come around and do what we do best by cleaning your place to perfection.
+We understand life gets in the way and sometimes even these things might not be possible to do, whether it be time, feeling run down or maybe a good holiday needed away from the menial, remember we're here whenever you need us - if you're in Melbourne, give us a bell or drop us a line and we'll come around and do what we do best by cleaning your place to perfection.

 ^_^